Sivapuripatti

 Sivapuripatti is a small village located in Sivagangai District of Tamil Nadu, India.
-This place is blessed with a bright natural scenery.
 The nearest town to this village is Singampunari.
 It is located at a distance of 60 km from the city of Madurai in South India.
 Coconut rope production is one of main occupation here.
 STD code of this location is 4577.

 Importance of Sivapuripatti

 One of the highlights of this village is the ancient "Syambulingeswarar temple".
 We could find a lot of lithographic scripts on the walls of the temple.
 The idol of Shiva in this shrine is believed to be a Swayambhu (self originated).
 Shiva is an important deity for the Hindu mythology, is worshipped from times immemorial, and is still popular as ever.
 In this shrine, apart from Shiva, deities of Lord Vinayaka, Lord Muruga, Chandikeshwarar and Navagraha are housed.
 Also there is a separate temple for Amman (Goddess) adjacent to it, with a pond in front.
 A karuppar idol is located in between these 2 temples.